serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```
 </details>

-## Flip-Flop Overlapping instances
+## Flip-Flopping overlapping instances

-Here we look at a variant of this error that seemingly flip flops when
+Here we look at a variant of this error that seemingly flip-flops when
 attempts are made to fix it.
 Let us look at a sample.

 ```hs